-Dumping wastes into landfills are sure to cause wastage of land.
+Dumping wastes into landfills is sure to cause wastage of land.
 It can be taken care of a process known as plasma arc gasification.
-This is an eco-friendly mechanism and will reduce solid waste up to 95%.
+This is an eco-friendly mechanism and will reduce solid waste by up to 95%.

 The Council of Scientific & Industrial Research has developed a new technology to manage waste.
 It features an automated waste segregation mechanism.
 It separates wastes in accordance with assigned categories.
 Municipal authorities nowadays visit factories and similar establishments and encourage scientific disposal of waste.

 1. Can you cite some examples of biodegradable waste?

 2. How do non-biodegradable wastes impact our environment?